-World Vision donors can get a tax receipt that documents their giving by logging on to their account online.
+World Vision donors can get a written acknowledgement of their giving by logging on to their account online.
 Once you log in, select “My Giving History,” and then click the handy “Print Tax Receipt” button.
 Child sponsors can view their tax receipt by logging in to My WorldVision.

 The IRS continues to be concerned about taxpayers who inflate the value of their donations, especially donated vehicles.
 The IRS carefully scrutinizes such deductions.Household goods are another category of donation that may be scrutinized.

 If you receive a benefit because of your charitable contribution, such as merchandise or tickets to a ball game, then you can deduct only the amount that exceeds the fair market value of the benefit you received.

 The only way to get a deduction for the contributions that you make is to “itemize” deductions.
 When you complete your taxes, you have the option to claim a standard tax deduction, or to claim your tax deductions individually on Schedule A of the IRS Form 1040 (.pdf).

 If your total deductions (which include things such as state and local taxes, mortgage interest, and charitable contributions) are greater than the standard deduction, you’ll come out ahead by itemizing and maximize the full effect of your charitable contributions.

 The sale of stock that has appreciated in value could cost thousands of dollars in taxes on the capital gain.
 However, these taxes are eliminated by donating the stock to World Vision.
 Other assets that can be donated include bonds, mutual funds, farms, property, and life insurance policies.

 For more information about donating assets to World Vision, email a note to email@example.com.